MaxSMCON/Group_2/README.md

 If we don’t have enough material for analysis, we will Potentially Extend to Carbon Emission impact to WFH, Green House Emissions
 Joining “https://data.ontario.ca/dataset/greenhouse-gas-emissions-reporting-by-facility (Rick’s Review)” and https://data.ontario.ca/dataset/visitation-to-provincial-parks

-Review for Next Meeting  :
+**Review for Next Meeting  : **

 Review the Papers

-Look at the data set uploaded on GoogleDrive.. link to be provided All group members Create Git hub account (Rick)
+Look at the data set uploaded on GoogleDrive - csv files for pre covid data is posted.

-Create github account at
+All group members Create Git hub account (Rick)